Brazil with plenty of options to replace Neymar at World Cup

 AP Sports Writer

-DOHA, Qatar (AP) — With Neymar out for at least another match, Brazil coach Tite must now start thinking about a replacement — and this time he has plenty of options.
+DOHA, Qatar (AP) — With Neymar out for at least another match at the World Cup, Brazil coach Tite must now start thinking about a replacement — and this time he has plenty of options.

 Brazil is not as Neymar-dependent as it used to be, and Tite could go several different ways to replace the Paris Saint-Germain forward for Monday’s Group G match against Switzerland.

 Neymar hurt his right ankle in Brazil’s opening 2-0 win against Serbia on Thursday.
-He has ligament damage and team doctors have not given a timetable for his recovery — or said if he will be able to recover at all.
+He has ligament damage and team doctors haven’t given a timetable for his recovery — or said if he will be able to recover at all.

 Tite brought nine forwards to the World Cup, and could also add a midfielder as Neymar’s replacement if wanted.

+“We are talking about one of the best players in the world.
+It’s hard to find someone else on his level,” Brazil midfielder Casemiro said Saturday.
+“But we have many quality players in the squad who can do a good job replacing him.”

-The most straightforward option would be to use Rodrygo in Neymar’s position, keeping Raphinha, Vinícius Júnior and Richarlison in attack.
-Rodrygo plays more as an attacker at Real Madrid, but he has trained in Neymar’s “No. 10” playmaking position while with Brazil in Qatar.
+The most straightforward option would be to use Casemiro’s Real Madrid teammate Rodrygo in Neymar’s position, keeping Raphinha, Vinícius Júnior and Richarlison in attack.
+Rodrygo plays more as an attacker at Madrid, but he has trained in Neymar’s “No. 10” playmaking position while with Brazil in Qatar.

 Another alternative would be to put an extra midfielder in Neymar’s position — Manchester United’s Fred or Newcastle’s Bruno Guimarães, for example — freeing up attacking midfielder Lucas Paquetá, who played closer to defensive midfielder Casemiro against Serbia.